-There may be a period during which the UK cannot export hops to the EU if there’s a no-deal Brexit.
+There may be a period during which the UK cannot export hops to the EU from 1 January 2021.

 This is because the EU only accepts imports of hops accompanied by an EU Attestation of Equivalence, issued by an authorised agency in the exporting third country.

-The UK government will apply to register the Rural Payments Agency (RPA) as the hops authorised agency, however it cannot start the registration process until exit day.
-The RPA will not be able to issue Attestations of Equivalence until the registration is complete.
+he UK government intends to apply to the EU to list RPA as the UK agency authorised to issue Attestations of Equivalence.
+RPA will not be able to issue Attestations of Equivalence until the listing with the EU is complete.

-If you export hops and hops products to the EU after Brexit, you must include the following information on each unit of packaging:
+If you export hops and hops products to the EU from 1 January 2021, you must include the following information on each unit of packaging: